 If you’re hosting a holiday party this year, it’s important to take some time to enjoy yourself as well.
 After all, you want your guests to have a good time, and that starts with you.
 You can do a few things to make sure you have a good time at your own party.
 First, delegate tasks to others.
 You don’t have to do everything yourself – let your friends and family pitch in where they can.
 Second, make sure you have plenty of food and drink for yourself.
 It’s easy to get caught up in making sure your guests are well-fed and hydrated, but you need to take care of yourself, too.
 Finally, take some time to socialize.
 You might be busy hosting, but try to step away from the kitchen or bar area and mingle with your guests, and enjoy some holiday cheer.
 If you’re relaxed and enjoying yourself, your guests will pick up on that and have a good time as well.
 So don’t forget to enjoy your own party – it’s just as important as ensuring your guests do!

 If you’re ready to take your hospitality skills to the pro level, Johnson & Wales College of Professional Studies has several online programs related to the hospitality industry for your consideration.
-From certificates and micro certificates to undergrad and graduate degrees, it’s never been easier to obtain a quality education that can prepare you for professional success in the hospitality services field.
+From certificates and micro-certificates to undergraduate and graduate degrees, accessing a quality education that prepares you for professional success in hospitality services has become more attainable than ever.